The case went cold.

 2

-Rita reviews every intake personally.
-If your situation is a fit, you will receive a response within one business day proposing next steps.
-If it is not a fit, you will hear that too, directly and without delay.
+Every intake is reviewed personally.
+If the situation fits the practice, you receive a response within one to two business days with proposed next steps.
+If it does not fit, you hear that directly and without delay.

 -